Zaynab-T/Currency-Converter-Cpp/README.md

 A console based C++ application that converts U.S. dollars into multiple international currencies based on user input

 ## Overview
 This project was originally developed as part of a group assignment.
-I was primarily responsible for implementing the core program logic and currency conversion functionality in C++
+I was primarily responsible for implementing the core program logic and currency conversion functionality in C++.

 ## Features